Marky Ramone: Music career

 Marky was with the Ramones for the next five years.
-He starred in the movie Rock 'n' Roll High School, recorded the anthem, "I Wanna be Sedated", and worked with producer Phil Spector.
-After five albums with Dee Dee, Joey, and Johnny Ramone, Marky was asked to leave the band in February 1983 because of a drinking problem.
-He was replaced by Richie Ramone who was himself replaced four years later by Clem Burke of Blondie (under the name Elvis Ramone), who was asked to leave after only two shows.
-Marky returned clean and sober in August 1987, and in total, he played 1,700 shows and recorded ten studio albums with the band (the most records amongst the band's drummers) until their retirement in August 1996.
+He starred in the movie Rock 'n' Roll High School, recorded the anthem "I Wanna Be Sedated", and worked with producer Phil Spector.
+After five albums with Dee Dee, Joey, and Johnny Ramone, Marky was asked to leave the band in February 1983 following an incident regarding his drinking problem.
+The night before a show in Virginia Beach, he would become drunk in Columbus, where he was staying with a friend.
+Marky would claim that he had drunk with Roger Maris of the New York Yankees and would subsequently sleep in.
+The following day a groupie who had promised to drive him to the gig in Virginia Beach would later claim the next day that she could not drive.
+This would lead to a show cancellation and Marky having to pay per diems.
+Another incident would involve Dee Dee Ramone discovering a vodka bottle hidden in a trashcan and drinking between sessions in the bathroom during the recordings for Subterranean Jungle.
+He was replaced by Richie Ramone, who was himself replaced four years later by Clem Burke of Blondie (under the name Elvis Ramone), who was asked to leave after only two shows.